 Seeding Date, Rate, Depth and Row Spacing

 - The general rule is to plant canola six weeks before the average date of the first killing frost (28 degrees F) in central and south central Kansas, or six to eight weeks for southwest and northern Kansas.
 This allows adequate time for plant canopy development and root growth to improve winter survival.
 Planting too late will result in small plants with inadequate reserves to maximize winter survival.
 Planting too early may result in excessive growth that can deplete soil moisture.
-Excessive growth may also elevate the growing point or crown, increasing the chance of winterkill.
-This can be a problem when heavy residue remains in the seed row without management.
+Excessive growth may also elevate the growing point or crown too far above the soil surface, increasing the chance of winterkill.
+This can be a problem when heavy residue remains in the seed row without correct management.

 - In northern Kansas, winter canola should be planted by September 15 and in central Kansas by September 25.
 In far south central Kansas (Barber, Harper, and Sumner counties), winter canola should be planted by October 1 and in southwest Kansas by September 15 to avoid problems with winterkill.

-- The most recent 3-month outlook from NOAA projects a slightly increased chance of warmer-than-normal temperatures during September through November.
+- The most recent 3-month outlook from NOAA projects an increased chance of warmer-than-normal temperatures during September through November.
 The precipitation outlook is less clear.
 There are equal chances of above- or below-normal precipitation across the state.